kaymmm/intro-to-gis-demo/notes/07-aggregation.md

 - What is their purpose in a GIS system?
 - What are some potential problems that we need to consider when aggregating data?

 >Example: You are trying to characterize the degree and extent of a natural gas leak from a hypothetical underground storage facility in Porter Ranch.
-Using a portable handheld measurement device like a flame ionization detector, you and your team collect several hundred ambient air samples near and far from the source of the leak.
-You map the data points using GIS, but are overwhelmed by all the data points.
-What do you do?
+Using a portable handheld measurement device (e.g., flame ionization detector), you and your team collect several hundred ambient air samples (with locational information) near and far from the source of the leak.
+>Take 5 minutes to brainstorm ideas for how you would try to analyze these data.
+What types of information might be useful?
+Are there ways of organizing the data to make the data easier to work with?

 In GIS systems, it is often necessary to summarize data over an area so that you can summarize the data, perform statistical analyses, and compare the data with other datasets.
 With sensitive datasets like those involving health or human populations, summarizing data is often an important step in ensuring the privacy of participants.
 One of the most common techniques for accomplishing this is spatial aggregation.